donivanjames/BNSv1-2/README.md

 - *Compressed Soundtrack from 6.42mb to 1.12mb*
 - Completly redid input system
 - Added .gitignore and deleted old images to save space
+- Obstacle boundaries now only start checking when close to the player
+- Obstacles are handled in a list instead of calling querySelectorAll every frame

 ---